AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/migrate-jcr-asset-processor.md

     -   **Execution ID**: It is the unique Id for each reprocessing task that you perform.

-    -   **Folder**: Shows the folder selected for migration.
+    -   **Folder**: Shows the folder selected for reprocessing.

-    -   **Excluded Folders**: Points to the folder that is excluded from migration.
+    -   **Excluded Folders**: Points to the folder that is excluded from reprocessing.

-    -   **Start time:** Shows the date and time the migration process is initiated.
+    -   **Start time:** Shows the date and time the reprocessing process is initiated.

-    -   **End Time**: Shows the date and time the migration process ends.
+    -   **End Time**: Shows the date and time the reprocessing process ends.

-    -   **Status**: Points to the status of migration as In progress, Completed or Cancelled.
+    -   **Status**: Points to the status of reprocessing as In progress, Completed or Cancelled.

     ![Guides-asset-processor](images/guides-asset-processor.png){width="550" align="left"}